-- 1. Investment firms which, either on own account or on behalf of clients, conclude transactions in bonds and structured finance products traded on a trading venue or for which a prospectus according to Directive 2003/71/EC has been published, emission allowances and derivatives which are clearing-eligible or are reported to trade repositories in accordance with Article 9 of Regulation (EU) No 648/2012 or are a trading venue shall make public the volume and price of those transactions and the time at which they were concluded.
+- 1. Investment firms which, either on own account or on behalf of clients, conclude transactions in bonds, -structured finance products, emission allowances and derivatives -traded on a trading venue -shall make public the volume and price of those transactions and the time at which they were concluded.
 This information shall be made public through an APA. - 2.
-The information which is made public in accordance with paragraph 1 and the time-limits within which it is published shall comply with the requirements adopted pursuant to Article 9.
-Where the measures adopted pursuant to Article 10 provide for deferred reporting for certain categories of transaction in bonds, structured finance products, emission allowances or derivatives, this possibility shall also apply to those transactions when undertaken outside regulated markets, MTFs or OTFs. - 3.
-The Commission may adopt, by means of delegated acts in accordance with Article 41, measures specifying the following: - (a) identifiers for the different types of trades published under this Article, distinguishing between those determined by factors linked primarily to the valuation of the instruments and those determined by other factors;
+The information which is made public in accordance with paragraph 1 and the time-limits within which it is published shall comply with the requirements adopted pursuant to Article 9, including the delegated acts adopted in accordance with Article 10 (4-)(a).